abrookins/andrewbrookins.com/_posts/2019-01-03-coding-on-an-ipad-pro-in-2019.md

 Other than Python, I haven't found any generally useful interpreter or compiler apps on iOS.

+**Update**: Readers referred me to Continuous, a C# and F# IDE for iOS, and Rescript, a JavaScript/node.js IDE for iOS.
+These both look promising and may be equivalent to Pythonista, but I haven't used them.
+There is also Replete, an iOS app that gives you a ClojureScript REPL (read-eval-print loop); while fun, it seems less feature-rich than the others.

 ### Native iOS Editors Are Getting Better

 There are increasingly decent text editors that run without the interpreter or compiler component.
 Apps like GoCoEdit and Textastic offer editing experiences that have started to gain some of the features of desktop editors that go beyond the basics — e.g. fuzzy-finding files.